Once your business is registered with CITB, you must complete and send an annual Levy Return regardless of the amount you have paid to your employees.

 Download our guidance notes to help you complete your return:

 You will need to keep records of your payroll and subcontractor payments for at least three tax years as you may be asked to provide these.
-Please note: for the 2020 Levy Return we will be including furlough payments made under the HMRC Coronavirus Job Retention Scheme (CJRS), and where applicable any top up payments made to employees, in the payroll figure.
-You will find more information in the 2020 Levy Return guidance notes above.
+Please note: for the 2020 & 2021 Levy Returns we will be including furlough payments made under the HMRC Coronavirus Job Retention Scheme (CJRS), and where applicable any top up payments made to employees, in the payroll figure.
+You will find more information in the 2020 & 2021 Levy Returns guidance notes above.

 It’s important to be as accurate as possible as we verify the information on returns.